jrathlev/Delphi-Windows-VSS/README.md

-# Delphi-Specials
-Delphi units providing an interface to
-- Windows Task Scheduler 2.0
-- Windows Volume Shadow Service
+# Delphi Interface to Windows Volume Shadow Service

-Delphi units for
+The units provides functions and objects to use Windows VSS in a Delphi program
+Object:
+- TVolumeShadowCopy
+- TVssThread
+Functions:
-- Long integer arithmetic
+- CreateVssThread